jaruco/qr_generate/README.md

-# QR Code Generator with Tracking
+# QR Code Generator

-This project generates QR codes.
-It does NOT provide scan tracking functionality by itself.
+This project generates QR codes with a branded logo on it